 ANT 112.
 Introduction to Archaeology.
 (3 h)

 Overview of the field of archaeology and its place within anthropology.
-Includes coverage of methods, theory, history of the field, and discussions of major developments in world prehisotry (CD, D)
+Includes coverage of methods, theory, history of the field, ethical issues, and discussions of major transitions in world history.
+(CD, D, SWC)

 ANT 113.
 Introduction to Biological Anthropology.
 (3 h)